-deliver the Supply Object to the Contracting Authority, as well as perform its assembly and start-up within ............ weeks from the date of conclusion hereof;
+deliver the Supply Object to the Contracting Authority, as well as perform its assembly and start-up within 16 weeks from the date of conclusion hereof;

-conduct training for the Contracting Authority’s staff by ......................................
+conduct training for the Contracting Authority’s staff will be completed by …………………… .

 2. The Supplier shall keep the Contracting Authority informed of the expected date of the Supplier’s performance of the Contract, and shall promptly inform the Contracting Authority of any changes to the expected date of performance of the Contract and the reason for any such changes.